 Understanding FEMA Appeals (VIDEO)

-Hello, my name is John Lawless, staff attorney with Bay Area Legal Services’ Disaster Relief Project and the Florida Disaster Legal Aid Helpline.
+Hello, my name is John Lawless, staff attorney with Bay Area Legal Services’ Disaster Relief Team and the Florida Disaster Legal Aid Helpline.
 I’m here with my colleague Jason to discuss some simple steps anyone can take to avoid common issues while recovering from disaster.

 Today, we’re here to discuss the FEMA appeal process.
 In the aftermath of a disaster, many survivors in need of assistance are lacking information needed to request relief.
 Others can misunderstand the procedure, and still other times errors occur in inspection and application processing.
 Whatever the reason, this can result in survivors receiving lesser benefits or outright denials.